wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/ui.md

 Removes tutorial messages, one-time help pop-ups, and repeating corner-messages.

 :::note
 This mod removes **useful information** for new players!
-If this is your first time playing Fallout 3 or Fallout: New Vegas, we would recommend **skipping this mod**, as the info it provides will not be learned through normal gameplay.
+If this is your first time playing Fallout 3 or Fallout: New Vegas, consider **skipping this mod**, as the info it provides will not be learned through normal gameplay.
 :::